 Pick your platform wisely

 Be savvy about the platform you choose.
 Not all systems are made equal.
-Your best bet is always choosing one based on your specific commercial needs.
+Your best bet is always to choose one based on your specific commercial needs.

 When choosing a platform, there are some key factors to consider.